This post contains affiliate links.

 How does the hifold car seat compare to other travel booster seats?

 If you’re in the market for a highback booster, the hifold is definitely the most travel-worthy option!
 Others like the Graco Turbobooster Take Along Highback booster (which needs a shorter name) and the Baby Trend Yumi are too long when folded to work as carry-ons.
 And they’re way too big to consider taking with you for a day in the city that might involve hopping in an Uber.
-You can throw the hifold in a backpack and be on your way.
+You can throw the hifold in a backpack or its well-designed travel bag and be on your way.

 hifold vs Ride Safer travel vest